Kirk Cousins: 2015

 On August 31, 2015, Cousins was named the starter for the season over Robert Griffin III.

-On October 4, Cousins led a 90-yard game-winning drive against the Eagles, his first since 2012, when he threw a touchdown pass to Pierre Garçon with under a minute left in the fourth quarter, winning the game 23–20.
+Cousins began the season throwing for 196 yards, a touchdown, and two interceptions in the season-opening 17–10 loss to the Miami Dolphins.
+In the next game against the St. Louis Rams, he completed 23-of-27 passes for 203 yards and a touchdown during the 24–10 victory.
+The following week against the Giants on Thursday Night Football, Cousins had 316 passing yards, a touchdown, and two interceptions in the 32–21 road loss.

+During a Week 4 23–20 victory over the Eagles, Cousins recorded 290 passing yards and a touchdown to go along with a one-yard touchdown.
+In the next game against the Falcons, he threw for 219 yards, a touchdown, and two interceptions during the 25–19 overtime road loss.
+The following week against the Jets, Cousins had 196 passing yards, a touchdown, and two interceptions in the 34–20 road loss.

-On October 25, Cousins helped lead the Redskins to their largest comeback win in franchise history.
-After being down 24–0 in the second quarter against the Buccaneers at home, Cousins finished with 317 yards and four total touchdowns, three passing and one rushing, throwing the final touchdown pass to Jordan Reed in the final seconds of the game.
+During Week 7 against the Buccaneers, Cousins helped lead the Redskins to their largest comeback victory in franchise history.
+After being down 24–0 at halftime, Cousins finished the narrow 31–30 victory with 317 passing yards and four total touchdowns (three passing and one rushing) throwing the final touchdown pass to Jordan Reed in the final seconds.
 Cousins also tied a franchise record for completions in a game with 33, tying Jason Campbell who did the same in 2007.
 When heading into the locker room after the game, Cousins was caught on camera shouting, "You like that?!" to reporters, which later become a catchphrase used by Cousins, his teammates, and Redskins fans throughout the rest of the season.
 Cousins and his brother Kyle applied to trademark the catchphrase later in the season and began to sell T-shirts with the phrase to raise money for the International Justice Mission charitable organization.
-He was named National Football Conference (NFC) Offensive Player of the Week for his game against Tampa Bay.
+Cousins was named NFC Offensive Player of the Week for his performance against the Buccaneers.

-Against the New Orleans Saints on November 15, Cousins threw for a career-high four touchdowns, as well as posting a perfect passer rating of 158.3, making him the first Redskins quarterback since 1950 to do that with at least 20 attempts.
-(Note: Robert Griffin III posted a perfect passer rating against the Philadelphia Eagles in 2012, but with only 15 attempts) He was named NFC Offensive Player of the Week for this game against the Saints.
-Against the Buffalo Bills on December 20, Cousins passed for four touchdowns, and ran for another in a Redskins victory, marking his second four-touchdown passing game of the season.
+During a Week 9 27–10 road loss to the New England Patriots, Cousins had 217 passing yards, a touchdown, and an interception.
+In the next game against the New Orleans Saints, he completed 20-of-25 passes for 324 yards and a career-high four touchdowns with a perfect passer rating of 158.3 during the 47–14 victory, making Cousins the first Redskins quarterback since 1950 to do that with at least 20 attempts.
+(Note: Robert Griffin III posted a perfect passer rating against the Philadelphia Eagles in 2012, but with only 15 attempts) He was named NFC Offensive Player of the Week for his performance against the Saints.
+The following week against the Carolina Panthers, Cousins threw for 207 yards, a touchdown, and an interception in the 44–16 road loss.